Schedule, teams, livestream details, and more - Home-The Courier

 Schedule, teams, livestream details, and more

-The Challenger Stage, which kicked off on October 31, witnessed a number of intense matchups between the Contenders and Challengers groups.
-Eight out of the sixteen groups that competed on this stage have secured a spot on the Legends Stage, which is scheduled to begin on November 5, 2022.
+With the conclusion of the Legends Stage of the IEM Rio Main 2022, followers of CS:GO are able to witness the Champions Stage, which can function the event’s playoff bracket.
+The eight remaining CS:GO groups within the event will compete over the subsequent few days to earn a winner’s cheque of $500,000.

-Followers of Counter-Strike can look ahead to spectating a few of the most breathtaking matches of the 12 months within the subsequent few days.
-Much like the Challengers Stage, all matches within the Legends Stage will open to a dwell viewers on the Riocentro, Rio de Janeiro.
+CS:GO followers can look ahead to a weekend of awe-inspiring matches because the second and closing Main of the 12 months, IEM Rio 2022, nears its conclusion.
+Whereas the earlier levels of the event had been held in Riocentro, the upcoming Champions Stage will likely be held dwell at Jeunesse Area in Rio de Janerio, Brazil.

-All the pieces to find out about CS:GO’s IEM Rio Main 2022 Legends Stage
+Every little thing to learn about CS:GO’s IEM Rio Main 2022 Champions Stage

 Groups